ssurbhi560/ssurbhi560.github.io/_posts/2019-09-19-second-amu-oss-session.md

 After that he also suggested a path for juniors, that they can follow :-

-1. In first year, learn and explore as much as you can. **Develop the skills.**
+1.In first year, learn and explore as much as you can. **Develop the skills.**

-2. In second year **compete**.
+2.In second year **compete**.
 Take part in hackathons and other competitions, do research work and build as many projects as you can.

-3. In third year, apply for technical or research  internships.
+3.In third year, apply for technical or research  internships.
 This is the most important year to polish your CV by doing internships.

-4. In fourth year just prepare for placements or masters, whatever you planning to do after graduation.
+4.In fourth year just prepare for placements or masters, whatever you planning to do after graduation.

 Currently, I'm learning, and trying to build some projects, also working on a research paper.
 Hoping to complete them soon.
 One more thing I'd like to mention, that he told was that- you can just learn from everyone, your seniors, juniors, teachers and your friends too.
 You just need to surround yourself with those people and start asking questions .
 Learn things other than that are in your course syllabus, and always have a high self-esteem.